Superalgos/Superalgos/README.md

 * A Visual Scripting Designer.
 * Integrated Charting System.
 * A Visual Strategy Debugger.
-* Task Managment across a Trading Farm.
+* Task Management across a Trading Farm.
 * Community built strategies to learn and start from.

 ## Superalgos allows you to